 Take the next steps, shop organic

-The next time you're shopping for new towels, choose an environmentally friendly option and make sure to consider Organic Cotton.
+The next time you're shopping for new towels, choose an environmentally friendly option and make sure to consider Organic Cotton towels.
 Long lasting towels which will remain super absorbent after every wash.

-If you were refreshing your bathroom with a new set of towels, complete the look with a perfectly co-coordinating Organic Cotton bathmat.
+If you were refreshing your bathroom with a new set of towels, complete the look with a perfectly co-coordinating Organic bath mat.

 If you're planning on decorating an eco friendly bathroom, there's endless easy switches that make a big difference to the planet.
 More often than not, there will be a more sustainable option, no matter what the product.